Why Your Leads Are Falling Through the Cracks (And Costing You Thousands)

 The 5-Minute Window That Changes Everything

 Read that again.
 Not 10% more likely.
 Not twice as likely.
-One hundred times.
+Twenty-one times.

 And yet, the average response time for most small businesses?
 According to research from Lead Connect, 78% of customers buy from the company that responds first.
 Not the cheapest.
 Not the one with the best reviews.
 The one that picked up the phone.